Windsor Republicans

 South End

 Since the new version of the Broad Street Road Diet plan will cost less ($2.9 million) than the one that was voted down in the referendum last year, there will NOT be a town wide referendum on it.
-The Town Council will vote to approve the plan and will determine a date for the Special Meeting where an in person vote will occur.
-To have your vote counted on the Broad Street Road Diet you will have to attend the Special Meeting.
+To have your vote counted on the Broad Street Road Diet you will have to attend the Special Meeting on Tuesday April 28th at 7 PM at Windsor High School.

 Serve your Community